-Hurricane Ian nears Florida coast, threatening floods, winds
+Hurricane Ian nears Florida landfall with 155 mph winds

 Her husband insisted all would be fine.
 “You know, you got to go with the flow,” Glyn Williams said.
 “So we’re quite happy doing what we’re doing.”

-With Ian’s tropical storm-force winds extending 140 miles (225 kilometers) from its center, damage was expected across a wide area of Florida.
-Flash floods were possible across the whole state, and portions of its east coast faced a potential storm surge threat as Ian’s bands approach the Atlantic ocean.
-The approach of the storm also kicked up warnings of isolated tornados.
+The precise location of landfall was still uncertain, but with Ian’s tropical storm-force winds extending 175 miles (280 kilometers) from its center, flash floods were possible across the whole state.
+Parts of Florida’s east coast faced a storm surge threat as well, and isolated tornadoes were spinning off the storm well ahead of landfall.
+One tornado damaged small planes and a hangar at the North Perry Airport, west of Hollywood along the Atlantic coast.

 Florida Power and Light warned those in Ian’s path to brace for days without electricity.
 As a precaution, hundreds of residents were being evacuated from several nursing homes in the Tampa area, where hospitals also were moving some patients.

-Parts of Georgia and South Carolina also could see flooding rains and some coastal surge Friday into Saturday.
-Georgia Gov. Brian Kemp pre-emptively declared a state of emergency, ordering 500 National Guard troops onto standby to respond as needed.
+Parts of Georgia and South Carolina also could see flooding rains and some coastal surge into Saturday.
+Georgia Gov. Brian Kemp preemptively declared an emergency, ordering 500 National Guard troops onto standby to respond as needed.

-Before turning toward Florida, Ian made landfall early Tuesday in Cuba’s Pinar del Rio province, striking with sustained top winds of 125 mph (205 kmh) and causing destruction in the island nation’s world-famous tobacco belt.
+Before turning toward Florida, Ian struck Cuba’s Pinar del Rio province with sustained winds of 125 mph (205 kph) and causing destruction in the island nation’s world-famous tobacco belt.
+No deaths were reported.

 Local government station TelePinar reported heavy damage at the main hospital in Pinar del Rio city, tweeting photos of collapsed ceilings, widely flung debris and toppled trees.
-No deaths were reported.
-Some left the stricken area on foot, carrying their children, while buses tried to evacuated others through waterlogged streets.
+Some people left the stricken area on foot, carrying their children, while buses tried to evacuated others through waterlogged streets.
 Others opted to stay at their damaged houses.

-“It was horrible,” said Yusimi Palacios, a 49-years-old resident of Pinar del Rio inside her damaged house.
+“It was horrible,” said Yusimi Palacios, a resident of Pinar del Rio inside her damaged house.
 “But here we are alive, and I only ask the Cuban revolution to help me with the roof and the mattress.”

 Associated Press contributors include Christina Mesquita in Havana, Cuba; Cody Jackson in Tampa, Florida; Freida Frisaro in Miami; Anthony Izaguirre in Tallahassee, Florida; Mike Schneider in Orlando, Florida; Seth Borenstein in Washington and Bobby Caina Calvan in New York.